zugazagoitia/knag/vagrant/README.md

-# Vagrant Development Enviroment on Windows
+# Vagrant Development Environment on Windows

 In order to provide a set of virtual hosts to create our *Kubernetes* cluster with *Ansible* we can provision some Debian 11 VMs using [Vagrant](https://www.vagrantup.com/).